YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 O(n^3)

 ## Optimal sub-structure of the solution
-Start from the end of the path
+Start from the end of the board

 Go one step upwards at a time until the solution (be back to the beginning)